HOOTORO/afk.GG/docs/src/md/blog/cis-en.md

 such circumstances, btw in which they're skilled up a lot.
 And this is not a easy skill to master, but it's time to raise up other important skills.

+[^hh]: I mean recruiting/searching/recruiting, not the blatant horror described earlier.

 ## P.S

 ### Prodota

 If this post came across someone who is knew my mom and they made it to these lines (thank you!), this postscript is for you and people like you.

-Sunny(1), during a recent visit to the capital, passed along thanks on behalf of PD (names withheld) for the AbEx | Helper.
+Sunny (1), during a recent visit to the capital, passed along thanks on behalf of PD (names withheld) for the AbEx | Helper.
 Said it was help you.
 If so, I would like to express my thanks in return, it is extremely gratifying and very important to me.
 { .annotate }

 1. Member of "No Mercy"